 Properties and Fields

-This article covers the CTP version of Radzen Blazor Studio.
-Please note that features can change during the CTP period.
+This article covers the alpha version of Radzen Blazor Studio.
+Please note that features can change during the alpha period.
 Bugs and performance issues are expected.

 Every Blazor component needs data - to store and display database queries, to capture the user input etc You can manage the fields and properties of your Blazor components or C# classes via Radzen Blazor Studio’s Data design mode.

 .cs file and click the corresponding button in the design canvas toolbar.